-Funds will be provided to acquire, rehabilitate, or newly construct single-family units to be sold to lowand moderate-income home buyers.
+Funds will be provided to acquire, rehabilitate, or newly construct single-family units to be sold to low- and moderate-income home buyers.
 Single-family units are defined as structures with 1-4 units.
 All eligible applicants, including non-profit organizations, are eligible to apply for this activity.

-Fees to developers that complete developments funded under this NOFA shall be 15% of the total development cost not including the value of the land if acquisition funds are provided.
+Fees to developers that complete developments funded under this NOFA shall be up to 20% of the total development cost not including the value of the land if acquisition funds are provided.
 This amount may be reduced if there is an identity of interest between the developer and the contractor working on the development.
-Subrecipients are eligible to receive project delivery costs of up to 5% of the HOME- funded total development cost.
-All eligible project delivery costs must be identified by the Subrecipient.
+State Recipients and Subrecipients are eligible to receive project delivery costs of up to 5% of the HOME- funded total development cost.